Luigi Maria Palazzolo: Post-mortem

 Bishop Giacomo Radini-Tedeschi – on 23 January 1908 – was pleased with the progress and the rise of the institute and he urged for the approval of the constitutions and the rule of the order.
 The General Mother – Generosa Bruttomesso – wrote them up and final approval was granted on 25 May 1912 under Pope Pius X.

 Sainthood

+Palazzolo's writings were formally approved by the theologians investigating his cause on 12 June 1929.
 The formal introduction – which granted Palazzolo the posthumous title Servant of God – came under Pope John XXIII on 20 November 1958.
 The pope approved the fact that he had lived a model Christian life of heroic virtue on 7 July 1962 and proclaimed him to be Venerable.

 John XXIII also approved two miracles attributed to the intercession of Palazzolo and beatified him on 19 March 1963.
 Pope Francis confirmed a miracle attributed to him on 28 November 2019.
 The canonization was postponed from 2020 due to the COVID-19 pandemic until it was announced on 9 November 2021 that Francis would canonize Palazzolo on 15 May 2022.